GusPietrasanta/car-sales-manager/README.md

 ## 🚀 Features

 ### Displaying All Customers
-The "Display all Customers" button generates a summary of all customers' names and phone numbers.
-It iterates through the names and phone numbers lists, generating a string that will be displayed in the Summary Details Text Block.
+This button displays a summary of all saved customers' names and phone numbers.

 ### Search for Customers

 The app provides a search functionality to find customers by name.
-It uses a sequential search algorithm to look for the name in the list of customer names.
-If the name is found, the corresponding phone number is displayed.
+If the name is found, the corresponding phone number will fill the phone number text box.
 Otherwise, an error message is shown.

 ### Delete Customer

 Users can delete a customer from the records by entering the customer's name.
 The app performs a search for the name and if found, removes the customer from the list of names and phone numbers.
-It then updates the summary details and displays a confirmation message showing the deleted customer's name, phone number, and the new length of the list.

 ### Display All Vehicle Makes